vadimfrolov/Github-Issue-parser-JS/README.md

 This Node.js script utilizes Axios and Cheerio to scrape and extract historical events from the timeline of a GitHub issue.
 It is designed to fetch relevant data such as when an issue was moved between projects.

+## Note

+Works for "Projects (beta)" and issues that are still on board.

 ## Usage

 1. Replace the placeholders in the script with your GitHub cookies, owner name, repository name, and issue number.